-“This isn’t a mastermind.
+As Alessandro opened the session: “This isn’t a mastermind.
 This isn’t just networking.
 This is your high-performance training ground for business.”
+Talent alone doesn’t produce transformation.
+Systematic practice does.

-- Teams with capable talent—operating without unifying systems
+- Capable talent—operating without unifying systems

 - Go-to-market motions that work—but can’t be repeated predictably

-“At this level, it’s not about getting better ideas.
+Scott summarized it directly: “At this level, it’s not about getting better ideas.
 It’s about executing the right ones systematically, with less friction, and higher precision.”
+That is why we built this program—not to rehash generic strategy, but to train sophisticated founders facing elite-level execution barriers.

 - Ignition: Maintaining the spark that fuels performance under pressure